Journal of Religion and Popular Culture

-The Journal of Religion and Popular Culture is a triannual online peer-reviewed academic journal that was established in 2002 and is published by University of Toronto Press.
+The Journal of Religion and Popular Culture is a triannual online peer-reviewed academic journal that was established in 2002 and is currently published by University of California Press.
 The editors-in-chief are Jennifer E. Porter, Associate professor at Memorial University of Newfoundland and David Feltmate, Associate professor at Auburn University at Montgomery.
 The journal covers the interactions between religion and popular culture.

 Abstracting and indexing

 The journal is abstracted and indexed in: